SixArm/port-to-process/README.md

 ## Install

-Example 1: download the script to wherever you want, then make it executable.
+Option 1: download the file to wherever you want, then make it executable.

     cd /usr/local/bin/
     sudo curl -O https://raw.githubusercontent.com/SixArm/port-to-process/master/port-to-process
     sudo chmod +x port-to-process

-Example 2: clone the repo to wherever you want, then add it to your path.
+Option 2: clone the repo to anywhere you want, then add it to your path.

-    cd /foo/bar
+    cd /anywhere/you/want
     git clone https://github.com/SixArm/port-to-process.git
-    export PATH=$PATH:/wherever/port-to-process
+    export PATH="$PATH:/wherever/port-to-process"

+If you would like to help us by writing a package for any popular package manager, such as apt, yum, brew, etc., we wecome help.

 ## Implementation

 This program aims to run on a wide variety of current Unix systems: